bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.3.4**
+- Updated BepInEx dependency to 671
+- Fixed compatibility to Submerged (not thouroughly tested)
+- Fixed a bug where the death reason of a guessed shifter was incorrectly displayed as "shifted xy"
+- Make it possible to disable the Mod-Updater (see [details](#gcerror) ), to circumvent a crash at startup with a GC-Error
+- Fixed the hats in freeplay partially

 **Version 4.3.3**
 - Updated to Among Us version 2023.07.12
 - Fixed an issue where the swap icon of a swapper guesser would be in front of the witch icon on a spelled player